paolapgea-dev/ai-marketing-portfolio/ai-content-pipeline/README.md

 ## My Role

 This was a collaborative internal project.

-The underlying platform architecture and engineering were built by Mel MacMahon.

 My role sat at the intersection of marketing, product, AI workflows, and content operations.

 Key contributions included: